wiznick79/deliveryAPI/README.md

 The app is deployed on Heroku platform, for testing,etc : https://glazed-app.herokuapp.com/

-At this point the admin of the system must be assigned manually by changing the role from the default 'user' to 'admin' in the database (eg. using MongoDB Compass).

 The available endpoints of the API are:

 For users: